William G. Young: Criminal cases

 Young has heard many criminal cases both as a Massachusetts state judge and as a federal judge, including the "Big Dan" rape case, the shoe bomber case, and the Boston Strangler case.

 He was the trial judge in Massachusetts state court for the highly publicized 'Big Dan' rape case which was the inspiration for the movie The Accused starring Jodie Foster.
 He sentenced Richard Reid, better known as the shoe bomber, to 3 life terms plus 110 years in prison.

 Constitutional law cases

+Singer v.
+City of Newton - drones

 Young heard Singer v.
 City of Newton, the first case in the United States on the constitutionality of state and local regulation of drones (unmanned aerial vehicles).
 Judge Young partially invalidated the city ordinance because it was preempted by Federal Aviation Administration regulations.

+AAUP et al v.
+Marco Rubio - free speech

+Young heard American Association of University Professors et al. v.
+Marco Rubio, which he described as "perhaps the most important to fall within the jurisdiction of this district court."
+In his decision, he addressed the question, "whether non-citizens lawfully present here in United States actually have the same free speech rights as the rest of us."
+Young answered, "unequivocally 'yes, they do.'
+'No law' means 'no law.'
+The First Amendment does not draw President Trump’s invidious distinction and it is not to be found in our history or jurisprudence."

+Young further addressed ICE agents' practice of wearing masks: